ShivamMistry/RSLoader/README.md

 ###Usage

-To use a different language, when loading the client append one of the following numbers after the command to change the loading language:
+To use a different language, pass one of these numbers with the -l or --lang argument:

 * 0 - English
 * 1 - Deutsch